 Unique is super trendy.
 You’d be forgiven for rolling your eyes each time a client asked for a completely different and unique experience.
-Thank the gods of locomotion for the option to experience activities and destinations in different ways, inaccessible to other modes of transport.
+Thank the gods of locomotion for providing options to experience activities and destinations in different ways, often inaccessible to other modes of transport.

-It offers variety in picture-friendly panoramic vistas, similar to road tripping experiences but exceeding their reach and speed.
-It presents the familiar destination with a twist; an easy, relaxing way to cover great distances, to see and visit a new destination in a novel way, or experience particular interests in multiple locations.
+Views from a moving train can be beautiful, interesting and even when it passes through monotonous landscapes, passengers can be lulled into a wonderful introspective trance they rarely have time for in their busy, regular lives.
+That’s part of the luxury, and how it beats self-driving: familiar destinations presented with a winding twist; an easy, relaxing way to cover great distances; a novel way to see and visit a new destination or experience particular interests in multiple locations.
 Relevant to solo travellers, families and couples of all age groups, train travel offers adventures on varying budgets from basic to old world opulence, a bespoke experience on rails.

-Train travel invites travellers on a personal voyage of discovery, to enjoy the flexibility and independence of mobile accommodation, ensconced in the luxuries of modern convenience, technology and service.
+Whether they know why they’re drawn to it or not, travellers that crave train travel desire a personal voyage of discovery, with the flexibility and independence of mobile accommodation, ensconced in the luxuries of modern convenience, technology and service.

-I love old travel posters – they tell such vivid stories about the state of tourism in bygone years.
-Words like ‘privilege’, ‘luxury’, ‘history’, ‘exploration’, ‘epic’, come to mind..
+Old graphic travel posters tell stories about tourism in bygone years, bringing words like ‘privilege’, ‘luxury’, ‘history’, ‘exploration’, ‘epic’ to mind.
 Train travel borrows from that old world appeal, updated now with modern amenities.

 Onboard services, amenities and furnishings define the ambience and character of the experience.
-Luxury can be found in opportunities to relax, in comfort, leisure, a sense of exclusivity, having time to kill or simply to do everything slowly.
-Passengers enjoy lavish meals over a few hours, conversations over cocktails, reading until they nod off, taking photographs, even just staring.
+The modern traveller wants all of it.
+They expect opportunities to relax, comfort and leisure, exclusivity, having time to kill or simply to do everything slowly.
+Promise them lavish meals over a few hours, conversations over cocktails, reading until they nod off, taking photographs, even just staring.
 WIFI connects them with the outside world when needed.
 Well-appointed sleeping quarters and meals with a touch of class add to the luxury experience.
 It’s all the creature comforts of resort living on rails (minus a swimming pool but you can’t have everything), polished to perfection by elevated service standards – what more could one wish for?

 The design of a train is a treat in itself.
 Vintage trains refurbished with modern fittings and features have strong appeal.
 Modern surround-windows and glass ceilings improve the viewing experience.
 There are styles of travel to suit many tastes.